Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Discussion

-In \citeref{CMSMTD:2021imi,CMS:Addesa:2024mpu,CMS2026}, $3.75\times 3.2\times \SI{54.70}{mm^3}$ LYSO bars read out by SiPMs were studied for use in the CMS MIP Timing Detector, demonstrating a time resolution of \SI{25}{ps} for non-irradiated modules.
-In this study, motivated by future $\meg$ experiments, we performed dedicated simulation studies to identify a LYSO design with dimensions of \lysodimension{50}{5}{3} as the baseline, and subsequently studied its performance in greater detail.
-In addition to achieving a comparable time resolution, this work demonstrated a light yield of \num{e4},which is an additional property essential for future $\meg$ experiments.
-Moreover, we compared the performance under various conditions, including thinner LYSO crystals of \SI{1.5}{mm}, different incident angles, time resolution as a function of light yield, and different SiPM types.
-Only through the full course of these studies were we able to identify the feasibility of the LYSO-based active converter design.
+In \citeref{CMSMTD:2021imi,CMS:Addesa:2024mpu,CMS2026}, LYSO bars with dimensions of $3.75\times 3.2\times \SI{54.7}{mm^3}$ were investigated for the CMS MIP Timing Detector, demonstrating a time resolution of \SI{25}{ps} for non-irradiated modules.
+Motivated by the requirements of future $\mu \to e \gamma$ experiments, we identified an optimized LYSO geometry of \lysodimension{50}{5}{3} as our baseline through dedicated simulations and subsequently characterized its performance in detail.
+In addition to achieving a comparable time resolution, this work demonstrated a high light yield of the order of $10^4$ photoelectrons—a crucial property for the energy reconstruction required in $\mu \to e \gamma$ searches.
+Furthermore, we evaluated the performance across a broader parameter space, including thinner \SI{1.5}{mm} crystals, various incident angles, and different SiPM types and readout schemes.
+These comprehensive studies have successfully established the feasibility of the LYSO-based active converter design for high-precision spectroscopy.